Influence of noise in entanglement-based quantum networks: Introduction

 \section{Introduction}

-\IEEEPARstart{Q}{uantum} networks \cite{Kimble2008,wehner_internet,Azuma2021, azuma_2022} form one of the pillars of upcoming quantum technologies and allow one to push promising applications to distributed settings.
+\IEEEPARstart{Q}{uantum} networks \cite{Kimble2008,wehner_internet, Azuma2021, azuma_2022} form one of the pillars of upcoming quantum technologies and allow one to push promising applications to distributed settings.
 While quantum computers and quantum metrology for themselves already provide exciting and relevant applications \cite{Acin2018Quantum, Riedel2019Europe} in multiple branches of science and technology, connecting quantum devices in a network adds additional possibilities and features \cite{Cacciapuoti2020, Eldredge2018, Sekatski2020, CiracDistributed, caleffi_2018}.
 In addition, one of the key applications of quantum networks is in the context of cryptography, to establish secret keys in bipartite communications settings \cite{Gisin2002, ShorSimple}, for conference key agreement \cite{Murta2020Quantum, hahn_anonymous} or for applications in secret sharing \cite{markham_graph, Hillery1999} and secret voting \cite{Hillery2006, Vaccaro2007}.
-These applications are based on entangled quantum states shared among some nodes of the network.
+These applications are based on entangled quantum states shared among some network nodes.
 Establishing such entangled states over long distances has been identified as one of the crucial challenges in this context.
 This also solves the quantum communication issue, as entanglement can be used by means of teleportation \cite{BennetTeleporting} to transmit arbitrary quantum information between nodes and form distributed sensor networks or connect distributed quantum computers.
 Quantum repeaters \cite{Briegel1998, Sangouard2011, Munro2015} allow for an efficient distribution of entangled states, thereby overcoming the exponential scaling of resources due to loss and imperfections.
+Promising experimental realizations of entanglement distribution, quantum repeaters, and quantum teleportation have already been performed in different physical platforms \cite{Krutyanskiy2023, Pompili2021, chen2021integrated, li2019experimental, hermans2022qubit, langenfeld2021quantum}, where entanglement was generated over distances up to 50 km on the surface of the earth and over 4,600 km in space-to-ground, and memory qubits with intrinsic dephasing time up to seconds were demonstrated.